Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_emission_layer/epoch_allocation_model.md

 ## Overview

 This module defines the rules, boundaries, and mechanics by which ArosCoin (AROS) emission is distributed across time-based or event-based epochs.
-The goal is to enforce a predictable, governance-controlled, and shard-aware token allocation model that balances reward, deflation, and operational sustainability.
+The goal is to enforce a predictable, governance-controlled, and shard-aware token allocation model that balances payment for work, deflation, and operational sustainability.

 Epochs serve as **bounded time or event windows**, each with a defined **maximum emission capacity**, **distribution logic**, and **auditable state hash**.